Rminsh/JalaliCalendar/README.md

     <img src="https://tools.applemediaservices.com/api/badges/download-on-the-app-store/black/en-US" alt="Download on the App Store" height="48">
 </a>

-A simple persian calendar with widgets for iOS and macOS.
+A simple persian calendar with widgets for iOS, macOS and visionOS.

 This project implemented in [Persian language](https://en.wikipedia.org/wiki/Persian_language) and has some [Persian events](https://en.wikipedia.org/wiki/List_of_festivals_in_Iran).